Look up free King County public records on anyone right away using the tools provided in this resource.

 Seattle, WA 98104

-Marriage certificates can also be retrieved by calling (206)-477-6620 Mon-Fri, 9AM-2PM and making payment via debit/credit card or in person by visiting the same address as above.
+Marriage certificates can also be retrieved by calling (206)-477-6620 Mon-Fri, 9 AM-2 PM and making payment via debit/credit card or in person by visiting the same address as above.
 Processing time for these types of requests is 7-10 business days.

 Certificates and records that were obtained before 1991 will need to be retrieved from the King County Archives.3 If the records are not found in the county archives, citizens can proceed to the Washington State Digital Archives.

 For any questions, call either the marriage licensing number at 206.477.9521 or customer service number 206.477.6620.
 The office can also be reached via email at [email protected] and its holidays and office closures can be found here.

-Obtain Divorce Records From the King County Superior Court Clerk’s Office: Interested parties can order divorce certificates from the county court where the divorce was granted, which would be the King County Superior Court Clerk’s Office.4 Divorce records can be searched for and ordered through 3 methods which are online, in person and by mail.
+Obtain Divorce Records via the King County Superior Court Clerk’s Office: Interested parties can order divorce certificates from the county court where the divorce was granted, which would be the King County Superior Court Clerk’s Office.4 Divorce records can be searched for and ordered through 3 methods which are online, in person and by mail.

-Online Requests— Online requests can be completed by using the King County Superior Court Clerk’s Office’s Record Access Portal which allows users to retrieve public divorce records (dissolution) by selecting Case Type 3—family/domestic case searches.
+Online Requests— Online requests can be completed by using the King County Superior Court Clerk’s Office’s Record Access Portal, which allows users to retrieve public divorce records (dissolution) by selecting Case Type 3—family/domestic case searches.

 When using the case search tool, select “Domestic” as the case type to find King County divorce records.
-The fees for the different types of records can be found here.
+Citizens can review the fees for each type of record as well.

 In Person Requests— Court records can be retrieved for free at these three locations in King County during business hours.

 Any questions and concerns can be directed to 206.296.9300 or [email protected]

-Request Marriage and Divorce Records From the Washington State Department of Health: In addition to county resources outlined above, it is possible to retrieve marriage and divorce records from the Washington State Department of Health—anyone can request these certificates and proof of identity or relationship to the subjects of the record are not needed for informational copies.5
+Request Marriage & Divorce Records From the Washington State Department of Health: In addition to county resources outlined above, it is possible to retrieve marriage and divorce records from the Washington State Department of Health—anyone can request these certificates and proof of identity or relationship to the subjects of the record are not needed for informational copies.5

 Citizens who are looking to find out if someone is married can search records that go as far back as 1968.
 To obtain certificates, proof documentation is required proving eligibility to obtain the certificate such as relation to the subject of the certificate.6 They may be ordered either through mail or online and/over the phone using VitalChek.

-Mail Requests for Marriage and Divorce Records from the Washington State Department of Health— Download, print and sign the marriage/divorce record application form.
 Certified and non-certified information copies can be requested.
-Certified copies requests will require photocopy of valid government issued ID, proof documentation and provide the required information.
-Information copies requests will need to have the same required information.
+Certified copy requests will require a photocopy of a valid government-issued ID, proof documentation and the required information.
+Information copy requests will need to have the same required information.

 DOH